 Northern NSW Health Literacy is a good source of information on health literacy and has a range of tools for consumers to help build their health literacy skills.
 Their PLAN handout is a helpful tool for patients to get the most from a health care appointment.
 It give suggestions for how to prepare, what information you might need, some questions to ask, and room to write down some of the answers.

-Question Builder is a free online tool to help you think about questions you might like to ask your doctor, and to prepare for any questions they may ask you when you go to an appointment.
-The tool was developed for Australian consumers by Health Direct Australia and the Australian Commission on Safety and Quality in Health Care.
+A free online tool to help you think about questions you might like to ask your doctor, and to prepare for any questions they may ask you when you go to an appointment.
+The tool was developed for Australian consumers by healthdirect Australia and the Australian Commission on Safety and Quality in Health Care.